willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

 > For access and ID tokens, don't specify a minimum of less than an hour.
 Amazon Cognito Hosted UI uses cookies that are valid for an hour; if you enter a minimum of less than an hour, you won't get a lower expiry time.

-Supposing that we use the default one, which is 1 hour, the user will experience an SSO if he goes from product A to B within 1 hour.
+Supposing that we use the default session cookie, which is 1 hour, the user will experience an SSO if he goes from "product A" to "B" within 1 hour.
 Otherwise, he'll have to log in again.

 ## Conclusion

-The authorization code grant type is relatively easy, but don't underestimate it and other gran types you might face in an actual project, especially with topics that touch them, such as security issues.
+The authorization code grant type is relatively easy, but don't underestimate it and other grant types you might face in an actual project, especially with topics that touch them, such as security issues.
 In addition, there are other points you should have in your mind when doing a project for an organization that obviously will go beyond what we discussed in this post:

 * Do you need a [CIAM](https://en.wikipedia.org/wiki/Customer_identity_access_management) solution or an Internal User Access Management ([B2E](https://en.wikipedia.org/wiki/Business-to-employee) is a use case for the latter)?
 * Each type of authentication typically creates a new record in the identity provider's database.
 You should have a rule in your mind to merge all accounts into a record that represents the main one.
 This is known as [account linking](https://auth0.com/docs/users/user-account-linking).